rocketacademy/sarah-classic/course-logistics/post-course/bootcamp-admission-criteria.md

 The knowledge taught in SWE Fundamentals are pre-requisite for entrance into Rocket Academy's Bootcamp.&#x20;

 Section leaders can share feedback with students each class on their progress if you ask.
-By the end of Basics, students should be aware of their ability to enroll in the Bootcamp.
+By the end of Fundamentals, students should be aware of their ability to enroll in the Bootcamp.

 The criteria to pass SWE Fundamentals and join Bootcamp are the following.